-You put a lot of time and energy into nurturing your leads and it can be frustrating when a deal won’t close.
-You wonder what you’re doing wrong and what more you can do to convert them.
+You put a lot of time and energy into nurturing your leads.
+It's understandably frustrating when a deal won't close.
+You wonder what you're doing wrong and what more you can do to convert them.

 There are many reasons why a prospect doesn't buy.
 It could be to do with their budget or just poor timing.
 It could be that they haven't felt a connection with your business, or they don't understand what you do.

 What to do when a deal won’t close

 What should a long term nurture campaign look like?

 Long term nurture usually takes form as an email campaign, similar to your usual lead nurturing campaigns but over a longer period of time.
-It should be automated and use segmentation and personalisation so that it’s relevant to all prospects.
+It should be automated, using segmentation and personalisation to make it relevant to each prospect.

 The length of your long term nurture campaign will vary depending on the length of your standard sales cycle.
 Set an objective for your leads, such as signing up for a demo or making a purchase.
 Once they've met this objective, remove them from the campaign.

 Don't be too sales-heavy in these emails.
 After all, for some reason or another, these leads are not yet ready to buy.
 Instead, use your long term nurture campaign to provide value to your prospects.

-Your long term nurture campaign is a good way to find out more about your leads.
+Your long term nurture campaign is a good chance to find out more about your leads.
 By analysing their interactions and activity with the emails and content you send, you can gain insight into their challenges and pain points.
-You can even discover what’s holding them back from buying.
+You can even discover what's holding them back from buying.

 Use this information to your advantage.
 Once you've learnt more about a lead, you can add them into a relevant campaign that's more likely to convert them.

 What kind of content should you include in your long term nurture campaign?

 A long term nurture campaign is your chance to put together something really exciting.
 These prospects have lost interest and now is your chance to engage them and re-capture their attention.
 Focus on sending valuable, exciting content.

 Tell a story